 History of Opium

 Did you know back in the 17th century, the Chinese didn’t consider opium as a prohibited and addicting substance?
 In fact, during that period, reports said around 1/3 of Chinese males smoked opium regularly.
 As a result, millions of individuals became opium addicts.
 Although news spread about its addictive effect, many were still not afraid of the alarming and unhealthy side effects.
+The definition of drug addict has radically changed since the ancient times, but we still have to fight the consequences of the substance abuse inconsistent policy.

 The earliest report of Opium use was in the Mediterranean region.
 Here, the oldest seed dated 5000 BCE in the Neolithic age.
 They used it as food, anesthetics, and others as part of a ritual.
 There are also proofs from the ancient Greece about the way they used this drug.
 For example, it is either through vapor inhalation, suppositories, medical poultices or combination with hemlock for suicide purposes.